-- 17. Pairs will normally be allowed to play any system or convention that is permitted in an international event to which the Trials relate.
-However, in multi-stage trials there may be system restrictions in the earlier stages. - 18.
+- 16. Pairs will normally be allowed to play any system or convention that is permitted in an international event to which the Trials relate.
+However, in multi-stage trials there may be system restrictions in the earlier stages. - 17.
 Where Brown Sticker conventions and HUM systems are permitted, it is subject to the provisions of Appendix A regarding system disclosure and seating rights.
-Opponents of such methods should note that written defences are permitted and may be referred to at the table (see Appendix A for full details). - 19.
+Opponents of such methods should note that written defences are permitted and may be referred to at the table (see Appendix A for full details). - 18.
 Copies of all systems must be lodged with the Committee in advance.
-See Appendix A for full details. - 20.
-Failure to lodge a system card by the deadline will result in a fine of 2VP, or equivalent.
-The Committee may waive or reduce this fine in the case of late substitutions. - 21.
+See Appendix A for full details. - 19.
 Systems lodged in advance as above may only be changed with the prior approval of the Committee, which will normally be granted provided that the Committee is satisfied that neither the original submission nor the change is made to gain an unreasonable advantage, and that the change is made to a method in common use.